Cielo Magno

-Maria Cielo D. Magno (born October 30, 1977) is a Filipino economist and former Finance Undersecretary for Fiscal Policy and Monitoring.
+Maria Cielo Diaz Magno (born October 30, 1977) is a Filipino economist and former Finance Undersecretary for Fiscal Policy and Monitoring.
 She chaired the Philippine Extractive Industries Transparency Initiative, the Fiscal Incentives Review Board (FIRB) Technical Committee, and the Inter-Agency Investment Promotion Coordination Committee (IIPCC) Technical Committee.

 Magno resigned from her position following her public criticism of Executive Order No. 39, which imposed a price ceiling on rice.
 She shared a supply and demand graph on her Facebook page to illustrate how price controls could lead to supply shortages and affect farmers and consumers.
 Her post was met with criticism from Malacañang, with Executive Secretary Lucas Bersamin stating that she did not support the administration's programs.

 Prior to her government service, Magno was a full professor at the University of the Philippines School of Economics.
 In 2024, she was selected to represent civil society in the Global Steering Committee of the Open Government Partnership.

 Early life and education

 Magno was born in Gapan City, Nueva Ecija, Philippines, to Dr. Crispin Magno (optometrist) and Lorenza Diaz (businesswoman), and the family resides in San Isidro, Nueva Ecija.
 Raised by her grandparents, judge Julio P. Magno and pianist Dominga Magno, she started piano lessons at age four and recently picked up the saxophone.

 She received her primary education at San Isidro Central School, then transferred to Gapan North Central School as valedictorian.
 She finished high school at Divina Pastora College, also as valedictorian.
-In 1994, she enrolled at University of the Philippines Diliman, earning a BS in Business Economics and an MA in Economics from UP's School of Economics.
+In 1994, she enrolled at University of the Philippines Diliman, earning a BS in Business Economics and an MA in economics from UP's School of Economics.
 Magno is a member of the Adelfe Enu Crea Sorority.

 As a UP student, Magno served as chairperson of the University Student Council, the third woman in that role since 1913.
 She was also a member of the University of the Philippines Concert Chorus, participating in its 1996 international tour under Dean Reynaldo Paguio.

 In 2005, Magno was awarded the Fulbright Scholarship for a PhD in law and public policy at Northeastern University in Boston, Massachusetts, with a dissertation examining how pharmaceutical companies influence doctors' decisions on prescribing medication.